edgedb/easy-edgedb/chapter8/index.md

 We will also remove `required` from `name` for the `Person` type.
 Not every `Person` type will have a name now, and we trust ourselves enough to input a name if there is one.
 We will of course keep it `exclusive`.

-Now let's put together the `Crewman` type, which will use multiple inheritance.
+Now let's put the `Crewman` type together, which will use multiple inheritance.
 It's very simple: just add a comma between every type you want to extend.

 ```sdl
 type Crewman extending HasNumber, Person {